 The screenplay has been written and a live reading will be at the Center For Performing Arts (CFPA) in Minneapolis on Saturday, April 6, 2019.
 Until then, some key writers have reviewed the Bollywood (Minne-Hollywood) Musical screenplay entitled How to Fall Out of Love.
 Here’s what a noted Shakespeare professor wrote to Jerry Sedgewick, the author:

 “I loved your screenplay… I laughed.
 I cried.
 I tried to sing along… I really liked imagining what this would look and sound like on a screen.W.
 Cannon, PhD

 How would you like to take a part in this?
-We’ll need marketing, film production, choreographers, and other behind the scenes help from people who have never been homeless (mostly volunteer).
+IF screenplay goes over well… we’ll need marketing, film production, choreographers, and other behind the scenes help from people who have never been homeless (mostly volunteer).
 For those who are currently experiencing homelessness, or have formerly been homeless, we have five main actor positions and a number of dancer and “extra” acting opportunities (paid positions on a per diem basis).